-If this happens, then the situation should be rectified as soon as possible because water in the lubricating oil is potentially very dangerous and can lead to a number of serious problems such as corrosion and bearing seizures.
+If this happens, then the situation should be rectified as soon as possible as water in the lubricating oil is potentially very dangerous and can lead to a number of serious problems such as corrosion and bearing seizures.

-At the same time the o-ring grooves in the cylinder liner should be repaired too, or the liner should be replaced by a new one.
+At the same time the o-ring grooves in the cylinder liner should be repaired as well, or the liner should be replaced by a new one.
 This will ensure that no cooling water can leak into the engine lubricating oil anymore.

 QuantiServ carries out this work in a turn-key fashion, guaranteeing the result.
 The process normally involves the following steps:

-1) Dismantling of the engine: Removing the cylinder cover, piston, connecting rod, cylinder liner and, depending on the engine type, the cylinder head studs on all affected units
+- Dismantling of the engine: Removing the cylinder cover, piston, connecting rod, cylinder liner and, depending on the engine type, the cylinder head studs on all affected units

-2) Installation of the boring machine in the engine block
+- Installation of the boring machine in the engine block

-3) Temporarily sealing off the bottom of the cylinder bore to ensure that no machining chips fall into the crankcase
+- Temporarily sealing off the bottom of the cylinder bore to ensure that no machining chips fall into the crankcase

-4) Machining of the bore to over-size.
+- Machining of the bore to over-size.
 The machining tolerances are very stringent and the alignment is absolutely critical.

-5) Thorough cleaning of the cylinder bore
+- Thorough cleaning of the cylinder bore

-6) Installation of a repair sleeve.
+- Installation of a repair sleeve.
 We normally have these available in stock for most common engine types.

-7) Water pressure test to ensure that there are no leaks
+- Water pressure test to ensure that there are no leaks

-8) Careful cleaning of the crankcase to remove any metal chips
+- Careful cleaning of the crankcase to remove any metal chips

-9) Reassembling the engine
+- Reassembling the engine

-10) Engine testing and recommissioning
+- Engine testing and recommissioning

 Cylinder liners with damaged o-ring grooves can be repaired by metal spraying.
-This work can obviously not be done on board or in the power plant because it needs machinery that is not portable.
+This work can obviously not be done on board or in the power plant because it requires machinery that is not portable.
 Any of the six QuantiServ reconditioning centres are equipped to carry out this work and have, between themselves, been repairing hundreds of liners of all makes and sizes in this way.